Victim & Survivor Rights & Services

 The Office of Victim and Survivor Rights and Services (OVSRS), Juvenile Services Unit, provides services to victims of offenders housed in the California Department of Corrections and Rehabilitation (CDCR), Division of Juvenile Justice (DJJ).
 The OVSRS works with victim/witness assistance agencies, probation departments, and courts to enhance services to victims.

-The OVSRS-Juvenile Services Unit services are based on the premise that the justice system is accountable to victims and has a responsibility to offer services and implement programs that address the impact of crime on victims.
+The OVSRS-Juvenile Services Unit services are based on the premise that the justice system is accountable to victims and has a responsibility to ensure offenders are held accountable for the financial consequence of their criminal activity.
+Cases are monitored for restitution compliance and implementing programs that address the impact of crime on victims.

 - Restitution collection and disbursement

 - Referrals for civil recovery, counseling, financial assistance and restraining orders

 The OVSRS-Juvenile Services Unit collects and disburses restitution to victims.

 The Victim Services Information and Enhancement Program (VSIEP) provides services to victims of more serious and violent offenders committed to CDCR DJJ, many of the victims/survivors having no previous contact with the OVSRS-Juvenile Services Unit.
 Additionally, VSIEP ensures offenders are held accountable for the financial consequence of their criminal activity.
 Cases are monitored for restitution compliance and contact is made with the committing court to amend orders.

 National Crime Victims Rights Week